Toxocious/toxocious.github.io/README.md

 Information about some example project should go here!
 Show off and let us know what it's all about.
 ```

-# Adding Work History Pages
+# Adding Job History Pages
-Adding a blog post is as easy as adding a new Markdown file to the `./public/works` directory.
+Adding a blog post is as easy as adding a new Markdown file to the `./public/jobs` directory.

 File names must match the title listed in the Markdown file, but with spaces replaced to be hyphens.

 **Example**
-- Markdown Title: 'Example Work Post'
+- Markdown Title: 'Example Job Post'
 - Markdown File Name: 'example-work-post.md'

 The codebase requires work pages to have three header fields, **title**, **description**, and **timestamp** in order to correctly parse the markdown file.